luxfi/mpc_nodes_docker/README.md

 # teleport
-this is docker project for mpc nodes for teleport bridge backend
+Docker project for MPC nodes for Teleport bridge network.

 ## Features
 Lux Teleport has the following features: